 The following text can serve as a reference if you are changing your name in the State of Wisconsin.

 So you want to change your name?
 Keep in mind, it doesn’t come cheap and it doesn’t happen overnight.
-It will probably cost you around $300 and take about 5 weeks.
+It will probably cost you over $300 and take about 5 weeks.
 This guide will help you figure out what to do, where to go and how to get everything you need for your name change.
 Remember, this process only changes your legal name, not legal sex.

 Here you have the opportunity to choose a name that best represents you and your identity.
 Is there a relative, role model or parental figure that you greatly respect?
 A favorite character in a book, show or film?
 Some trans people ask their parent(s) what their name would have been had they been born a girl or a boy or asks their parent(s) to rename them.
 Find the name that best fits you.

 You need to make the following decisions, as well:

 - do you want to keep the same initials?

 - do you want to change your last name, too?